SymLink – Best & Alternative solution to Shortcuts

-Probably, many of developers (either C#, .cs, PHP or in whatever field you code) have used same files (their “library files”) to build different projects.
-However, in most cases, you might have copy-pasted your library file in multiple projects.
-But then you have to update all copies of your library-file across your project, when you need to make changes.
+Probably, many of developers (either C#, PHP or anything…) have used same files (their “library files”) to build different projects.
+However, in most cases, do you copy-paste your library file in multiple projects?
+If so, when you want to update something in your library, then you have to update all copies of your library-file across all project ?!

 1) Drag & drop file/folder (you can drag multiple items) onto that file and input the TARGET location.